Abby (The Last of Us): Reception

-Abby's playable chapters were controversial among players, who had expected to control Ellie for the majority of the game.
-Writing for Collider, Dave Trumbore felt that Abby had been unfairly maligned by audiences, feeling they had failed to understand the story's message and subtext.
+A subset of players criticized Abby and disapproved of her playable chapters due to her actions and the expectation that Ellie would be the primary playable character.
+Collider's Dave Trumbore felt Abby's killing of Joel led to her being unfairly maligned by audiences who had failed to understand the story's message and subtext.
 Some players criticized Abby's muscular physique, and theories spread online that she was transgender; Polygon's Patricia Hernandez and The Independent's Amy Coles argued that this perception was a result of the lack of body diversity in games, and that the story showed Abby had the resources to achieve her physique.
 Bailey became the target of online death threats in response to the character; Naughty Dog released a statement condemning the threats, and Bailey was supported by James Gunn, Ashley Johnson, and Craig Mazin, among others.
 Bailey spoke to friends like Druckmann and Johnson at the time of the controversy.
 She said that she continues to "see the remnants of it online" in February 2022.

-For her role, Bailey won Best Performance at The Game Awards 2020 and from IGN, Performer in a Leading Role at the 17th British Academy Games Awards, and was co-winner of Outstanding Lead Performance in a Drama at the NAVGTR Awards with Johnson.
-Abby was nominated for Outstanding Achievement in Character at the 24th Annual D.I.C.E.
+For her role, Bailey won Performer in a Leading Role at the 17th British Academy Games Awards, Best Performance at the Game Awards 2020 and from IGN, and was co-winner of Outstanding Lead Performance in a Drama at the NAVGTR Awards with Johnson.
+Bailey was nominated for Best Voice Performance at the 19th Game Audio Network Guild Awards and Great White Way Award for Best Acting in a Game at the 10th Annual New York Game Awards, and Abby was nominated for Outstanding Achievement in Character at the 24th Annual D.I.C.E.
 Awards.

-Bailey is currently nominated for Best Voice Performance at the 19th Game Audio Network Guild Awards.
+TVLine's Dave Nemetz considered Dever the highlight of the television series's second season, and some critics felt she upstaged all others', including the lead performers.
+Her performance was lauded for her portrayal of grief, rage, and hatred; TheWrap's Chase Hutchinson felt her eyes effectively conveyed her agony. /Film's Jeremy Mathai wrote that it "takes all of one scene to show why the complaints surrounding her casting were always profoundly misguided".
+Some reviewers felt Abby's role in the second season was to primarily establish her for the third; The Hollywood Reporter's Angie Han found "she registers more as a plot point than as a person".
+Paste's Elijah Gonzalez applauded Dever's acting but felt she was unable to "embody the intimidating physicality of her in-game counterpart".
+Dever was nominated for Guest Actress in a Drama Series at the 5th Astra TV Awards and Outstanding Guest Actress in a Drama Series at the 77th Primetime Creative Arts Emmy Awards.